linroger/Wealth-of-Nations/Advanced Investments/Lecture 3- Dynamics of Returns.md

 ### 3.3 Stock market valuation models

-With log transformations in our toolkit,  we now turn our attention to valuation models that allow us to analyze how investor expectations and investor sentiment may affect pricing in the stock market (and other risky asset markets).
+With log transformations in our toolkit,  we now turn our attention to valuation models that allow us to analyze how investor expectations and [[Lecture 4- Investor Sentiment|investor sentiment]] may affect pricing in the stock market (and other risky asset markets).
 This in turn provides insights about observable variables that may be useful for predicting stock market returns.

-For now,  we use investor sentiment as a catch-all label to describe forces that affect stock prices and that do not reflect rational expectations of future cash flows of firms.
+For now,  we use [[Lecture 4- Investor Sentiment|investor sentiment]] as a catch-all label to describe forces that affect stock prices and that do not reflect rational expectations of future cash flows of firms.
 This includes,  for example,  the effects of irrational investor optimism or pessimism about future cash flows.
 It also includes the stock price effects of time-varying risk aversion that investors may have.
-In the next lecture,  we'll take a more detailed look at what could explain investor sentiment changes over time.
+In the next lecture,  we'll take a more detailed look at what could explain [[Lecture 4- Investor Sentiment|investor sentiment]] changes over time.

 The discounted cash flow (DCF) valuation models that you are familiar with from your introductory finance classes look somewhat like this